Pectojin/lz4_frame_formatter/README.md

 SharpCompress and SharpZipLib supports tar

+# Packages
+This software relies on two packages

+- lz4net
+- xxHash

 # Compatibility
 I've been testing the code against the LZ4 binary available on Ubuntu 16.04 by Yann Collet.